dainst/arachnefrontend/README.md

 # Arachne 4 Frontend

 ## tl;dr
-Use the following commands to get your local instance of the Arachne 4 Frontend running after checking out this repository:
+Use the following command to get your local instance of the Arachne 4 Frontend running after checking out this repository:
 ```
-npm install
-npm run build
+npm install && npm run build && npm start
-npm start
 ```

 ## Development